Lighting Installation for Coastal Los Angeles Homes

 What is the first step for lighting installation?

-Send photos and describe whether the symptom involves overloaded switch legs, poor attic access, corroded exterior fixtures.
+Take five photos: a wide shot of the equipment, the data plate, the panel or shutoff, the access path, and any visible corrosion or staining.
+Then describe whether the symptom involves overloaded switch legs, poor attic access, corroded exterior fixtures.

 What drives lighting installation cost?